On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Gravity from a Phenomenological f(R) Gravity from a Phenomenological f(z)

 A second, equally severe issue is the systematic divergence of the scalar mass as $z \rightarrow 0$.
 To clarify the origin of this divergence, Eq.~\eqref{scalar mass} must be examined in detail.
 The most relevant contribution comes from the first term,

 while the second term takes the simpler form

-It is immediately evident that Eq.~\eqref{eq:tosta} diverges as $z \rightarrow 0$, because $\frac{d\phi}{dz} \rightarrow 0^{-}$ due to the initial conditions imposed in Eq.~\eqref{problemacauchy} and due to the fact that $f(z)>0$ (see Eq.~\eqref{eq finale}) ensures $\phi'<0$.
-Therefore, for sufficiently small redshift values this term dominates the behaviour of $\mu^2$.
+It follows from Eq.~\eqref{eq:tosta} that the second derivative of the potential with respect to the scalar field, and therefore the mass of the scalar degree of freedom, depends explicitly on the second derivative of the function $f(z)$.
+This provides the theoretical motivation for adopting a quadratic expansion of $f(z)$, as introduced in Eq.~\eqref{f(z)}, since a purely linear parametrisation would fix this contribution identically to zero.
+It is evident that Eq.~\eqref{eq:tosta} diverges as $z \rightarrow 0$, because $\frac{d\phi}{dz} \rightarrow 0^{-}$ due to the initial conditions imposed in Eq.~\eqref{problemacauchy} and due to the fact that $f(z)>0$ (see Eq.~\eqref{eq finale}) ensures $\phi'<0$.
+Therefore, for sufficiently small redshift values this term dominates the behaviour of $u^2$.

 Since the sign of the scalar mass is determined by $\frac{d^2\bar U}{d\phi^2}$ and $\frac{d\phi}{dz}<0$, avoiding a tachyonic instability requires

 Although a function $f(z)$ satisfying all physical requirements (e.g.\ $f(0)=1$) and the inequality~\eqref{eq: disequazione}) may exist in principle, it must also reproduce the observational constraints derived from Pantheon through Eq.~\eqref{movimento}.
 This compatibility condition is highly restrictive.